 The Distinguished Lecture Series offers a large selection of one-day sessions and workshops that integrate theory and practice.
 Lectures are delivered by guest speakers from the SMU faculty and public and private learning institutions throughout the country.
-The institute developed the school's Gifted Education graduate program that is offered through the Department of Teaching and Learning.
-In addition, the institute serves precollege gifted students through the Talented and Gifted and College Experience programs.
+The institute developed the school's gifted education teacher preparation courses that are offered through the Department of Teaching and Learning; this 12-credit-hour series of courses prepares teachers to take the TExES supplemental certification exam in gifted education.
+In addition, the institute serves precollege gifted students through the Talented and Gifted Program, the College Experience Program, and several one-week student conferences.